 The Farm Bill is legislation that is reviewed, amended, and approved by congress every 5 years.
 But this year, the Farm Bill has important implications for dog owners.

 As you may already be aware, CBD oil made from hemp is one of the fastest growing sectors in pet health.
-As more and more owners are discovering the science backed health benefits of this natural supplement, the demand has gone through the roof.
+As more and more owners are sharing and discovering the benefits of this natural supplement, the demand has gone through the roof.

 This article will explore how this recent legislation just made it easier for manufacturers of CBD oil made from hemp to get their product to consumers, what this means for dog owners, and how this is likely to affect veterinary research into CBD for dogs, cats, and other domesticated pets.